Pennsylvania's new DUI Laws

 When you got your driver’s license in Pennsylvania, you gave implied consent to blood, urine, or breath tests, which measure the amount of alcohol in your system.
 When an officer stops you because of a traffic issue and has reason to believe you have been drinking, he will request the testing be done.
 Currently, the law states that if you refuse any of the tests, you are breaking the law and your driver’s license will be suspended for a year.
 New laws are expected to be drawn up in regards to DUI testing based on a Supreme Court decision in 2016 that declared breath tests to be an allowable search of a person, but said that blood tests are not.What do I do if I’m Charged With a DUI?

 If someone you know has been charged with Driving Under the Influence, they will need a criminal defense attorney experienced in handling similar cases.
 The Logue Criminal Defense team has attorneys with hundreds of DUI cases under their belts.
-Logue Law Group serves Pittsburgh, PA and the surrounding areas, including West Virginia and Ohio.
+Logue Law Group serves Pittsburgh, the surrounding areas, West Virginia, and Ohio.
 Call today to schedule a free initial consultation.
 1-844-PITT-DUI or (412) 389-0805.
 We can also be contacted online.